mjm159/env-setup/README.md

+# SETUP

-A repo to house scripts to setup and automate development environment setup
+A script to setup a command line environment